nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 ::

   CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
-  CREATE DATABASE IF NOT EXISTS owncloud;
+  CREATE DATABASE IF NOT EXISTS nextcloud;
-  GRANT ALL PRIVILEGES ON owncloud.* TO 'username'@'localhost' IDENTIFIED BY 'password';
+  GRANT ALL PRIVILEGES ON nextcloud.* TO 'username'@'localhost' IDENTIFIED BY 'password';

 You can quit the prompt by entering::